parenting

 Benefits of Music Lessons for Kids - Build true confidence and lasting self-esteem

 Studying music teaches strategic skills for tackling tough problems.
-Beyond the benefits of learning music for itself, your child learns to tackle new skills in a powerfully systematic way.
+Beyond the benefits of learning music for itself, your child learns to tackle new skills in a powerfully systematic way with the help of beginning to advanced music lessons.
 A new song may feel overwhelmingly difficult.
 New fingering.
 Difficult phrasing.
 Perhaps a key they’ve never used.
 As your child works through each song, they learn new skills and techniques.
 How?
-By breaking it down, getting help from a master when necessary, and practicing until they’ve overcome each hurdle.
+By breaking it down, taking lessons at LVL Music Academy, and practicing until they’ve overcome each hurdle.
 These achievements are profound for establishing smart habits for tackling problems through the rest of their lives.

 A community of fellow musicians.
 Like many hobbies, music studies brings with it an almost built-in community.
 When your child has peers, who get the struggle of learning a challenging trill, or have to learn to listen and respond to others in a group song, this sense of connection and community can go a long way towards boosting confidence in a child.
 The pride of performing in front of others, and the respect for fellow performers, teaches a give and take that is essential for building strong relationships.